IQDevs/Awesome-IQDevs/README.md

 * [Node.js](https://nodejs.org) : Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications
 * [Go](https://golang.org) : An open source programming language that makes it easy to build simple, reliable, and efficient software
 * [Kotlin](https://kotlinlang.org) : Statically typed programming language for modern multiplatform applications
+* [C#](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/) : Simple, general-purpose, object-oriented programming language
+* [C](https://en.wikipedia.org/wiki/C_(programming_language)) : One of the most widely used programming languages of all time
+* [C++](http://www.cplusplus.com) : Has imperative, object-oriented and generic programming features, while also providing the facilities for low level memory manipulation

 ## Embedded Systems
 * [PlatformIO](http://platformio.org/) : PlatformIO is an open source ecosystem for IoT development.
 Cross-platform build system and library manager.
 Continuous and IDE integration.
 Arduino and MBED compatible.
-Ready for Cloud compiling
+Ready for Cloud compiling.
+* [C](https://en.wikipedia.org/wiki/C_(programming_language)) : One of the most widely used programming languages of all time
+* [C++](http://www.cplusplus.com) : Has imperative, object-oriented and generic programming features, while also providing the facilities for low level memory manipulation

 ## Hacking & Security
 * [Linux Audit](https://linux-audit.com/)